Cauliflower Tabbouleh Salad

 Cauliflower Tabbouleh Salad Ingredients

-• Parsley: This is essential to tabbouleh!
-Curly parsley is traditional, but you can also use flat leaf.
-Just make sure either way, you properly rinse and dry the parsley to get rid of any dirt and debris.
+• Fresh herbs: I use parsley and mint.
+Fresh herbs are important here because dried herbs aren’t as flavorful.
+Curly parsley is traditional, but you can also use flat-leaf.
+Just make sure you rinse and dry it very well to get rid of any dirt and debris.

 How to Make Cauliflower Tabbouleh Salad

-Step 5: Finally, add the green onions and mint.
+Step 5: Add the chopped parsley, tomatoes, green onions, and mint.

 Cauliflower Tabbouleh Salad Recipe